PatreekH/ReactCalculator/README.md

 # ReactCalculator
-A calculator build using React
+A calculator built using React